Re-accreditation

 • Relevant evidence to substantiate the self-assessed compliance with the standards.

 Following submission of the application and evidence, PMAQ works with the provider to arrange interviews with key people involved in management and governance of the training program.
 This includes prevocational doctors, term and clinical supervisors, medical education and workforce staff, medical leaders and hospital or health service executive.
 Typically, an interview scheduled is created by the provider (with guidance from PMAQ).
-Templates for typical interview and site visit arrangements are below.
+Templates for typical interview and site visit arrangements can be sourced from PMAQ.